cascadiaquakes/cvm-tools-book/index.md

 ## Project Overview

-The [CVM-Tools repository](https://github.com/cascadiaquakes/cvm-tools) hosts Python 3 tools developed to support the Cascadia Community Velocity Models ([CVM](https://cascadiaquakes.org/cvm/)) project.
-These tools facilitate the storage, extraction, and visualization of the CVMs through uniform and self-contained data formats.
+The [CVM-Tools repository](https://github.com/cascadiaquakes/cvm-tools) hosts Python 3 tools developed to support the Cascadia Community Velocity Model ([CVM](https://cascadiaquakes.org/cvm/)) working group's effort in constructing a three-dimensional representation of subsurface material properties for the Cascadia region.
+These tools facilitate the storage, extraction, and visualization of the CVM through uniform and self-contained data formats.

 ## About This Tutorial